GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

        - Microsoft Defender ATP
        - Microsoft Defender ATP Security Extension

-   ?>  If **TaniumClient** is missing, refer to [Common issues while onboarding using macOS](common-issues-while-onboarding-using-macos) before proceeding further.
-If any other applications are missing, please wait for approximately four hours for them to appear.
-If they are still not available, please contact gcc2.0_support@tech.gov.sg
+   ?>  If any of the listed application is missing, please refer to [Common Common issues while onboarding using macOS](common-issues-while-onboarding-using-macos).

   6. Select the checkboxes beside these applications.